amtektonics/StarDustNet/README.md

-# StarDust Net
+# Star Dust Net
 ### Version Support -- Godot 4.2
-### Very Alpha a lot of it can change with updates
+### Very Alpha, a lot of it can change with updates
-This addons goal is to simplify the creation of multiplayer peer to peer server autheritative games.\
+This addons goal is to simplify the creation of multiplayer peer to peer server authoritative games.\
-It would be considered a unnecessary complication for basic peer to peer games but if you want better control of data packets on the back and front end hopefully this will help
+It would be considered an unnecessary complication for basic peer-to-peer games, but if you want better control of data packets on the back and front end, hopefully this will help.

 # Core Concepts